synergy2411/nov25-angular/refs/read_me.md

   > visual feedback

 - Reactive form / Model driven form
+  > FormControl, FormGroup, FormBuilder, FormArray
+  > Validators / Custom Validator Functions
+  > Error Messages
+  > Validation are imposed on Class Model

 ### Classes and State attached to Forms / Forms elements

 - Touched / Untouched
 - Pristine / Dirty
 - Valid / Invalid

+---

+# Services

+> ng g s services/user

+## Service Registration (Creation the Injectable Token)

+- Self-registration (root) : Singleton effect - application-wide
+- Providers Array in Root Module : Singleton effect - application-wide including other services
+- Providers Array in Root Component : Singleton effect - Self component and all the components but not in other services
+- Providers Array in Other Component : Singleton effect - Self component and only the child components